unstoppabledomains/dev-docs/domain-distribution-and-management/partner-api-v2/guides/purchase-domains-with-redirect-url.md

 # Redirect URL Payments

 :::warning Partner API v2 Deprecation
-Partner API v2 will be deprecated on Feb 12, 2024.
+Partner API v2 was deprecated on Feb 12, 2024.
 Please check the [v3 specification](https://docs.unstoppabledomains.com/openapi/partner/latest/) for integration guides.
 :::

 The Redirect URL payment flow is the most straightforward payment process to implement for Partners.
 You do not have to set up native paid domain flows in your application and can generate a URL to redirect payments to Unstoppable Domains to be processed.